 Jeffrey Williams coined the term “pedagogy of debt” to describe this phenomenon in his collection How to Be an Intellectual.
 No matter what we teach or how we teach it, there are nefarious underlying lessons taught by the student finance system, and debt more generally.
 These lessons include that “higher education is a consumer service” and that the worth of a person is determined by their productivity and ability to provide a return on investment.
 When instructors recognize these underlying lessons, they can address them and resist them, but at least in my experience, they are a major obstacle to creating the kind of learning community that most educators aim for.

 Because many educational developers support student learning through faculty development, it is worth also mentioning the ways in which debt and its pedagogy affect instructor’s lives and career trajectories.
 Researchers and educational developers have noted the importance of hiring and retaining a diverse faculty for student learning.
 However student debt that “trickles up” to the instructors (tenure-track and more commonly non-tenure-track) significantly affects the demographic composition of faculty, especially in the humanities and social sciences.
 A recent report from the Hope Center at Temple University, “23% of educators with student loan or credit card debt experienced food insecurity, 40% experienced housing insecurity, and 8% experienced homelessness.”
-This is of course an outrage on its own, but from an educational development perspective, co-author of the report Prof. Sara Goldrick-Rab says it best: “Faculty working conditions are student learning conditions.”
+This is of course an outrage on its own, but from an educational development perspective, faculty working conditions directly impact student learning conditions.

 I recognize of course that educational developers (and faculty developers, instructional designers, etc.) are not politicians or public policy experts.
 We as a group may not be be the best equipped to propose the exact mechanism by which college tuition should be made free or student debt be forgiven, but I do think that we have an obligation to support and advocate for these things.
 I also think we need to resist any narrative that claims that good pedagogy can make student debt “worth it.”
 Infusing our teaching with care, reflection, and evidence is a professional responsibility and an ethical obligation to our students.
 Professional development and support related to teaching are necessary services that universities should provide to their employees, and are fundamental to student learning.
 But pedagogy can’t fix the cost of education.
 Advocating for free college and student debt forgiveness seems crucial to the mission of educational development right now.